psychemedia/island-storynotes/three-little-pigs.md

 And was stretched on his straw, for an afternoon's nap,
 And could not get up to attend to the rap.

-The Wo]f, in his fury, kick'd up such a rout,
+The Wolf, in his fury, kick'd up such a rout,
 That the House of the Pig was *turn'd inside out*,
 And the innocent Pig was devour'd in a trice!
 For this Wolf had less feeling than Cats have for Mice,